 The good news is that employees are more likely to get a lot done with telecommuting, as a Harvard University study found that people who are given the freedom to WFH (work from home) were around 4.4% more productive.

-Coronavirus could be the catalyst that gets employers to adopt Telecommuting on a more permanent basis in the future.
-The rise of Telecommuting during the coronavirus outbreak is a reminder that the technology can help enterprises manage business risks even during bad times such as this.
-Telework or a remote work environment can enable firms to reduce the risk of losing productivity, and keep the employees connected to the office and their teams while working remotely.
+While COVID was the catalyst for employers to adopt remote work and telecommuting on a permanent basis, it’s a reminder that technology can help enterprises manage business risks and power innovation during unprecedented times.
+Telework or a remote work environment can enable firms to reduce the risk of losing productivity, and keep employees connected to the office and their teams while working remotely.

 Before we go ahead with the details of this worldwide business change, let’s look at the basic definition of telecommuting.